sharmakashishh/PRODIGY_DS_02/README.md

 ## 📢 LinkedIn Share Tip

-You can write this for your LinkedIn post:

 > 🚢 Completed Titanic EDA as part of my Data Science Internship at #ProdigyInfoTech.
 > 📊 Explored relationships between survival and features like gender, age, and class.